 Pick a name for your school.
 Michelle’s family picked Copher School of Mishaps and Mayhem, a title both accurate and Hogwartish.

 Pick symbols and names for your houses.
 If you have a small family you may have only one house, but it’s still fun to know you belong to a house.
+You might want to design a crest that represents your family, house, or homeschool.

 Here are some ideas: